UTD The University of Texas at Dallas

 “Sustainability was part of my interest, but I hadn’t explored it in depth until I joined the Wind Energy Club,” Malladi said.
 “I think learning about different kinds of renewable energy is moving us into the future.”

-Club members who choose to participate in the CWC will need to adapt to next year’s big challenge – creating a floating offshore wind turbine model.
-Teams will generally need to rework their designs to meet the new design specifications for the 2024-2025 competition year.
+Club members who have participated in the CWC have adapted to a new challenge — creating a floating offshore wind turbine model.
+Teams generally needed to rework their designs to meet the new design specifications for the 2024-2025 competition year.
+So far, their work has paid off.
+In January 2025, the UT Dallas team was selected once again to compete in Phase 3 of the Collegiate Wind Competition to be held in Phoenix, Arizona.

 “The biggest challenge for the CWC team is the new floating foundation.
 Floating offshore wind turbines are completely distinct from the more traditional onshore wind turbines, such as those we have in Texas,” said Luich, mechanical lead.
 “Floating wind turbines are needed in deeper water sites and require floating systems that undergo wave loading.
 Because of the environment for deep water wind turbines, the wind direction is hard to predict and requires a new method for the turbine to consistently face the wind.
 This may lead to a complete redesign of the turbine, which certainly adds more challenges for the mechanical team.
 We’re trying to boost mechanical engineering recruitment this year!”

-The 2024 Comet Wind team at the 2024 American CLEANPOWER Conference.
-Team members include (back from left): Abner Beltran, Dan Bouzolin, Kyle Settelmaier, Fernando Harmjanz, Jason Newman, Sahi Chundu, Julius Weiler, Pranav Marthi, Dr. Todd Griffith, (front from left): Sasha Luich, Lana Vu, Kevin Sun, Alyssa Tran, Robin Reeves, Varsha Thomas, Srinidhi Malladi, Joey Vanegas and Ethan Ferguson.
+The 2024 Comet Wind team at the 2024 CLEANPOWER Conference and Exhibition.
+Team members include (back from left): Abner Beltran, Dan Bouzolin, Kyle Settelmaier, Fernando Harmjanz, Jason Newman, Sahi Chundu, Julius Weiler, Pranav Marthi, Dr. Todd Griffith, (front from left): Sasha Luich, Lana Vu, Kevin Sun, Alyssa Tran, Robin Reeves, Varsha Thomas, Srinidhi Malladi, Jose (Joey) Vanegas and Ethan Ferguson.

 Chundu added, “You know, we’ve been doing things one way for our lifetime as a competition team, and this is a completely new challenge.
 Like with everything completely new, there’s going to be a learning curve, but I’m more than confident that we’ll be able to meet the challenge.”